Circular starting from Lachapelle-sous-Rougemont

 Description of the walk

-Departure from the stadium in Lachapelle-sous-Rougemont.
+Start at the stadium in Lachapelle-sous-Rougemont.

-The route is marked with a red ring.
+The route is signposted with a Red Disc.

 (4) Cross the bridge and turn left.
 Follow the D15 towards Rougemont-le-Château.
-Look for the old farming tools on display near the river.
+Look out for the old farming tools on display near the river.

 Waypoints